50 years back home in Bristol

 Support us.
 The current crisis is having a huge impact on us as a charity.
 We continue to look after the SS Great Britain and collections on behalf of the nation despite losing most of our income.
 Please support us by visiting or donating.
 Thank you.

 Delve into the rescue and homecoming story:

-Our outdoor photography exhibition ‘Falklands to Bristol: an extraordinary journey’ will open on Brunel Square as soon as we are out and about again enjoying leisure pursuits, and will be free to see until 6 September.
+Our exhibition - ‘Falklands to Bristol: an extraordinary journey’ - is on Brunel Square, and can be enjoyed by people on Bristol's harbourside.
 See dramatic photos of the homecoming alongside an exhibition on Falkland Islands life today, giving a flavour of the place from where the SS Great Britain set off on her remarkable homecoming journey 50 years ago.

-We are grateful to the Falkland Islands Government for supporting the photography exhibition.
+We are grateful to the Falkland Islands Government and Falkland Islands Association for supporting the photography exhibition.
 And to the National Lottery Heritage Fund and Lottery Players for supporting the 50th anniversary programme.